top of page

 ARTICLE III – MISSION OF TEXAS CHAPTER

-The Texas Chapter of the National Association of Multicultural Education is committed to the development and implementation of the goals and objectives set forth by the National Association of Multicultural Education.
+TXNAME is committed to the development and implementation of the goals and objectives set forth by the National Association for Multicultural Education.
 It is our vision that all students have full and fair participation in a just society by learning the intrinsic value of their own self-worth and learning to value and respect diversity.
-We will work actively to promote the basic tenets of democracy, cultural pluralism and equity for all by educating all stakeholders (educators, students, policy-makers, parents and community members) about the goals and meanings of multicultural education; recruitment of new stakeholders at all levels; implementing instructional strategies and curriculum that encourage equal participation, appreciation of diversity and social action from all students; advocating the adoption of educational materials that accurately reflect the contributions and perspectives of all members of society and are free from bias; and by engaging each other in on-going professional dialogue.
+We will:

 ARTICLE IV- OFFICIAL POST OFFICE BOX OFFICES AND REGISTERED AGENT